 1869 – 1957

-For the logo, the entrepreneur chose a simple option – the word Heinz, written in red.
-The name on the logo is the surname of the founder, which is typical for the 19th century and the beginning of the 20th.
+The entrepreneur chose a simple option for the logo – the word Heinz, written in red.
+The name on the logo is the founder’s surname, typical for the 19th century and the beginning of the 20th.
 The companies were family-owned, with the owners often living on or near the second floor of the office.
 The owner’s name guaranteed the company’s recognition, reputation, and reliability.

-Interestingly, John Heinz named the firm after the brothers, as his company went bankrupt.
-Only 13 years later, he could give the company his name.
+Interestingly, John Heinz named the firm after the brothers after his company went bankrupt.
+Only 13 years later could he give the company his name.
 Therefore, Heinz on the logo meant John and Frederic Heinz.

 The visual sign appeared after 1975.
-In 1869 the business was joint, as was the company’s name.
-Therefore, the name of only one participant could not be used for the emblem.
-Only after the bankruptcy and the founding of a new company in 1875 did it become wholly owned by Heinz.
+In 1869, the business and the company’s name were joint.
+Therefore, the emblem could not use the name of only one participant.
+Only after the bankruptcy and the founding of a new company in 1875 did Heinz wholly own it.

 The inscription distinguishes:

-- Wide spacing between letters.
-This showed that the owner did not hide the contents of his goods.
+• There was wide spacing between letters, which showed that the owner did not hide the contents of his goods.
 Bottles, like the letters in the logo, can be carefully examined from all sides.

 The red color was not chosen by chance.
-This is the color of ripe tomatoes – the main ingredient of the composition.
+It is the color of ripe tomatoes—the main ingredient of the composition.
 Red also testified to a great love for his work.
-Thanks to her that in 1896 Henry was named the King of Ketchup and his product was written about in the New York Times.
+Thanks to her, in 1896, Henry was named the King of Ketchup, and his product was written about in the New York Times.

-Interestingly, the first slogan, “57 varieties,” was made up of the favorite numbers of Henry and his wife and did not correlate with the company’s assortment.
+Interestingly, the first slogan, “57 varieties,” comprised Henry and his wife’s favorite numbers and did not correlate with the company’s assortment.
 Indeed, by the end of the 19th century, the company’s price list included more than 60 products developed according to Henry’s recipes.

 1957 – today

-The logo update has taken place to show how much the firm has expanded.
-This is still the founder’s name but written in large capital letters, stretched upwards, which are arranged in an arch.
+The logo update shows how much the firm has expanded.
+The founder’s name is still written in large capital letters, stretched upwards, arranged in an arch.

 There are several separate divisions associated with the Heinz name.
-Several factories were opened, and in 1936 Heinz Seed was created (selection and cultivation of the best varieties of tomatoes).
+Several factories were opened, and 1936 Heinz Seed was created (selecting and cultivating the best tomato varieties).
 The company’s products include sauces, bottled ketchup, mayonnaise, and canned goods.

 The logo covers all this abundance, heading and surrounding it.
-He also shows special concern for the employees of the company.
+It also shows special concern for the company’s employees.
 Back in the days of Henry Heinz, his employees were issued life insurance, and all medical expenses were paid.

 The name stretches towards the sun, showing blossoming and growth.
-Upper case letters represent the company’s products, and each ranked first or second best in its segment.
+Upper-case letters represent the company’s products, each ranked first or second in its segment.

 The arched inscription looks friendly and homely.
 Heinz has always strived to make his dishes look exactly like home cooking.